parse-community/parse-dashboard/README.md

   }
 ]
 ```
+The optional `prefetchObjects` setting controls how many subsequent rows are prefetched when browsing sequentially.
+Prefetched data is removed after the number of seconds defined in `prefetchStale`.

 The Cloud Code Function receives the selected object in the payload and returns a response that can include various items.